nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 # Developer Guide

-This developer guide documents the design and implementation of the application, Ha(ppy)Bit.
+This developer guide documents the design and implementation of the application, _Ha(ppy)Bit_.
 It will provide an insight into the design considerations, and implementation of features.

 * [Acknowledgements](#acknowledgements)